MGHollander/strava-bulk-edit/README.md

 3. Choose the privacy setting to apply to the selected activities.
 4. Click the "Update activities" button.

-A loading screen will now appear while the extension is updating the activities on the background.
+A loading screen will appear while the extension is updating the activities on the background.
 The loading screen will close once the activities have been updated.

+### Updating fields

+Not all filtered activities have the fields available in the update panel.
+The plugin will just update the fields that are available for each individual activity.

+The gear lists might show legacy gear, because the plugin copies the gear values from the filter.
+Legacy gear will not be updated when you choose it in the update panel, because it is not available in the activities.

+#### Known issue

+It is not possible to update the Run type field at the moment.
+This seams to be an issue on the side of Strava.
+The code is available in the plugin, but it is disabled for now.

 ## Roadmap